LonamiWebs/Telethon/client/doc/developing/migration-guide.rst

 Using the raw :tl:`Peer` to wrap the identifiers is gone, too.
 Instead, you're strongly encouraged to use :class:`types.PeerRef` instances.

-The concepts of of "entity" or "peer" are unified to :term:`peer`.
+The concepts of "entity" or "peer" are unified to :term:`peer`.
 Overall, dealing with users, groups and channels should feel a lot more natural.

 .. seealso::